 Particularly at 14mm, this lens has a lot of vignetting.
 That’s true even relative to other ultra-wides; the Nikon 16-35mm f/4, for example, maxes out at 1.65 stops (16mm, f/4, close focus).
 Even the Nikon Z 24-70mm f/4 S lens – also not great with vignetting – never has more than 2.01 stops (24mm, f/4, infinity focus).
 That’s the same as the 14-30mm f/4 stopped down to f/5.6!

 However, when zooming in the 14-30mm f/4 to 16mm and beyond, especially at f/5.6 or smaller, it has no real vignetting issues compared to other lenses on the market.
 And, again, correcting the massive 8% barrel distortion goes a long way to making even the 14mm numbers look reasonable.

 Some good news: adding a slim 82mm filter does not change vignetting too much on this lens, even at 14mm.
 The following images are exported from RawDigger, so they have zero distortion correction.
 I also shot them on a gray field, exaggerating the darkened corners.
-Take a look at the before (no filter) and after (with slim polarizer):
+Take a look at the images below: